This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-If your child’s cerebral palsy was caused by medical mistakes, a Texas cerebral palsy lawyer might be able to assist you.
+Contact a Texas cerebral palsy lawyer if medical mistakes caused your child’s cerebral palsy.
 A medical malpractice case could bring justice for the harm caused to your child and provide compensation.
 Additionally, a lawyer can help you if your child has faced discrimination.

 Why Do I Need a Texas Cerebral Palsy Lawyer?